-Earlier this year, we published the Top 7 cities for freelance design nomads.
-Of course, freelancing isn’t everyone’s cup of tea—so for those designers who prefer working in-house, we rounded up some of the best cities for you to find full-time jobs.
+A while back, we rounded up the top 7 cities for freelance design nomads.
+Of course, freelancing isn’t everyone’s cup of tea—so for those designers who prefer working within a larger team, we rounded up some of the best cities for graphic designers to find full-time jobs in 2020.

-We looked at a few factors such as where designers are mostly being employed full-time, and what cities are hiring the most designers these days to bring you 7 great cities for full-time design jobs.
-You might notice a few of these cities also happen to be top locations for freelance nomads as well!
-See for yourself:
+We looked into a few factors such as where most designers are being employed full-time, and what cities are hiring the most designers these days to bring you ten great cities for full-time design jobs in 2020.
+Check it out:

 “Chicago is a great place to work because it’s a bit of “choose your own adventure”.
 We have a plethora of large advertising and marketing agencies but we also have a thriving boutique design community, so the opportunities are nearly endless on being able to pick the type of career path you’re looking for and more importantly the type of design work you want to be doing.”

 Austin houses a number of strong design teams and is bursting with talent.
 Many businesses have been relocating here the past few years to hire the unique talent in Austin and take advantage of the collaborative tech and design community it fosters.
-Associate Creative Director Alex Roka of Helms Workshop in Austin tells us what he loves about the city:
+Creative Director Alex Roka of Austin-based Helms Workshop tells us what he loves about this city:

-“Austin seems to have a unique design style that is heavily influenced by the culture.
-There’s a mix of inspiration often found in the work—whether it’s funky hand-painted signage, modern traditional tattoos, or just our Texan roots.
-The city itself is also going through a massive growth spurt which has lead to a lot of new client opportunities in everything from tech to hospitality.
+“Austin itself is going through a massive growth spurt which has lead to a lot of new client opportunities in everything from tech to hospitality.
 It will be interesting to watch the design scene evolve as more people seek out all the great local talent here.”

 Berlin has been known for housing many startups and continues to encourage other small tech companies to relocate here.
-It probably doesn’t take a lot of convincing since it’s relatively cost effective for companies to have their headquarters here compared to other European cities.
-There is also tons of talent to hire from as designers continue to flock here because of all of the opportunities the startup scene has brought!
-Among these companies is Pitch, an open platform for presentations and content collaboration.
-Their Designer Axel Herrmann shares what’s so great about being employed in Berlin:
+It probably doesn’t take a lot of convincing since it’s relatively cost-effective for companies to have their headquarters here compared to other European cities.
+There’s also tons of talent to hire from as designers continue to flock here because of all of the opportunities the startup scene has brought.

-“Berlin is vibrant and diverse, geeky and raw, young but full of history—and Berlin never sleeps.
-Every day there is something interesting to see or attend, may it be a meetup or talk, a concert, or a pop-up art exhibition.
-Berlin is inspiring like only a few metropolia which makes it the ideal place to live for creatives.
-While that seems a given, it’s especially appealing for full-time work because of the vivid startup scene that has been established throughout the last couple of years with a growing need for talent in design and development.
-But there are also factors like a well developed public transport system, many great places to eat out, and the closeness to nature (parks, lakes, and woods in and around the city) which helps to keep the work-life balance in check.
-Also, Berlin is still an affordable city, not only for singles but also for families.”
+“Berlin is especially appealing for full-time work because of the vivid startup scene that has been established throughout the last couple of years with a growing need for talent in design & development.
+But there are also factors like a well-developed public transport system, many great places to eat out, and the proximity to nature which helps to keep the work-life balance in check.
+Also, Berlin is still an affordable city, not only for singles but also for families.” — Axel Hermann, Designer @Pitch